 The Umbrella Brand

 The system pursues an umbrella marking technique.
-Amul is the basic brand for most item classifications created by different associations: fluid milk, milk powders, margarine, ghee, cheddar, cocoa items, desserts, frozen yogurt and consolidated milk.
-Amul's sub-brands incorporate variations, for example, Amulspray, Amulspree, Amulya and Nutramul.
+Amul is the basic brand for most item classifications created by different associations: fluid milk, milk powders, margarine, ghee, cheddar, cocoa items, desserts, frozen yogurt, and consolidated milk.
+Amul's sub-brands incorporate variations, for example, Amulspray, Amulspree, Amulya, and Nutramul.

-Development of Products-
+Development of Products

-Margarine and Butter -
+Margarine and Butter

-Milk and UHT Milk-
+Milk and UHT Milk

-Amul was the market chief in the Gujarat entire milk showcase with a 90% piece of the pie in 2002.
-Aside from providing milk to parts of Maharashtra and Rajasthan.
+Amul was the market chief in the Gujarat entire milk showcase with a 90% piece of the pie in 2002; aside from providing milk to parts of Maharashtra and Rajasthan.

-Key Factors to Amul's Success
+Key Factors behind Amul's Success

 The Amul Girl (The Amul Advertising Campaign)

-Amul has constantly been innovating let it be launching new products, creative marketing campaigns or challenging traditional societal trends to come up with better ones.
-As mentioned, Amul in the 1960’s became the first brand in the world to make skimmed milk powder from buffalo milk.
+Amul has constantly been innovating, be it launching new products, creative marketing campaigns, or challenging traditional societal trends to come up with better ones.
+As mentioned, Amul in the 1960s became the first brand in the world to make skimmed milk powder from buffalo milk.

-Also with its three-tiered cooperative structure, Amul changed from traditional operations to a more cost-efficient and effective structure.
+Also with its three-tiered cooperative structure, Amul transitioned from traditional operations to a more cost-efficient and effective structure.
 For its continuous innovation, Amul won the “CNN-IBN Innovating for Better Tomorrow Award” and “World Dairy Innovation Award” in the year 2014.